-In general, student aid is awarded on the basis of need.
+Student aid is awarded on the basis of need.
 Need is the difference between the student's estimated cost of attendance - including but not limited to tuition, fees, books, transportation, housing and the amount the student and/or his family can afford to pay.
-For federal student aid programs, a federally approved formula called the Expected Family Contribution (EFC) is used to calculate the amount that a family is expected to pay toward educational expenses.
+For federal student aid programs, a federally approved formula, Expected Family Contribution (EFC) is used to calculate the amount that a family is expected to pay toward educational expenses.
 This ensures equity in the awarding process throughout the City University system.